 The Causes of the Missing MySQL Extension Error

 The MySQL extension error means that PHP doesn’t know how to ‘talk’ to MySQL.
 In WordPress, PHP (a programming language) controls the way your site displays.
-MySQL (a database) contains the data that drives the website.
+MySQL (a databaseA database is an organized collection of data stored and accessed electronically.
+It is a crucial component of...
+More) contains the data that drives the website.

 If you’re receiving a MySQL extension error suddenly, it’s likely that you just haven’t updated your WordPress installation recently.
 However, if you see the message directly after installing WordPress, it’s more likely that your services weren’t installed correctly or the extension wasn’t properly configured.

 How to Fix the “Your PHP Installation Seems to be Missing the MySQL Extension” Error (3 Methods)

 Before you start troubleshooting, it’s important to know your WordPress and PHP versions.
 You can usually check your WordPress version by logging into the dashboard and heading to